ga4gh-beacon/B2RI_Documentation/docs/faq.md

 ### I am using a SQL-based database, can I still use your Reference Implementation?

-The issue with having a SQL-based is that, if you want to be **Beacon v2 response _compliant_** you will need to convert your tables-based data to the JSON Schema of the [Beacon v2 Models](http://docs.genomebeacons.org).
-Intrepid implementers are able to do this transformation (likely) at the API level.
-However, a much simpler alternative (and actually the one we've seen the most in healthcare systems) is that people perform a `dump` (data export) of the subset of data they want to share and then use [beacon2-ri-tools](tutorial-data-beaconization.md) to convert this tabular data to Beacon v2 format and use the included REST API.
-So yes, if you follow this path you will be still using our Reference Implementation.
+The issue with using a SQL-based database is that, if you want to be **Beacon v2 response _compliant_**, you will need to convert your tables-based data to the JSON Schema of the [Beacon v2 Models](http://docs.genomebeacons.org).
+Intrepid implementers can perform this transformation at the API level.
+However, a much simpler alternative (and one commonly seen in healthcare systems) is to perform a `dump` (data export) of the subset of data you want to share and then use [beacon2-ri-tools](tutorial-data-beaconization.md) to convert this tabular data to Beacon v2 format and use the included REST API.
+So yes, if you follow this path you will still be using our Reference Implementation.

+Additionally, OMOP CDM instances in PostgreSQL can be converted to BFF data exchange files using the [Convert-Pheno](https://github.com/CNAG-Biomedical-Informatics/convert-pheno) tool, which is tailored towards the `individuals` entity of the Beacon v2 Models.

 ### Should I update to the `latest` version?

 Yep.
-We recommend checking our Github repositories ([beacon2-ri-tools](https://github.com/EGA-archive/beacon2-ri-tools) and [beacon2-ri-api](https://github.com/EGA-archive/beacon2-ri-api)) and downloading the latest version.
-If the version it's in GitHub is because it passed our test and it's ready to be used.
+We recommend checking our Github repositories ([beacon2-ri-tools](https://github.com/mrueda/beacon2-ri-tools) and [beacon2-ri-api](https://github.com/EGA-archive/beacon2-ri-api)) and downloading the latest version.
+If the version it's in GitHub is because it passed our tests and it's ready to be used.
 In principle, a simple `git pull` will do the update for both containerized and non-containerized versions.
-Now, the version number matches that of the [Beacon v2 specification](https://github.com/ga4gh-beacon/beacon-v2).
-When the latter changes, B2RI version will change as well.

 ### Can I contribute to the GitHub repositories?